Skip to content

 EDR (Event Data Recorder)

 An onboard module that records pre-crash speed, throttle, brake application, steering input and seatbelt status for several seconds before airbag deployment.
-Mandatory in new cars sold in India under AIS-184 from April 2024.
+The relevant Indian standard for Event Data Recorders is AIS-192, which was in draft stage as of 2024; mandatory fitment in new passenger cars had not been notified by April 2024.

 Paint transfer